augurone/somexamples/README.md

 LINKS
 <p><a href="http://fridayarts.com" target="_blank">fridayarts current home page</a>
-<br/>Nothing Special hear, I more influenced it than did anything, Ray gets the credit for this.
+<br/>The landing page, I more influenced it than did anything, Ray gets the credit for this.
 </p>
 <p><a href="http://fridayarts.com/2013_old/" target="_blank">fridayarts concept interaction and architecture-2008</a>
 <br/>This has a lot of cool stuff you cannot see.
 Grid navigavation both by click and by keyboard with arrow keys.
 This was very influential on some the work I did at SolutionSet for adidas and AMEX.